 Data Classification and Encoding Guide

-The DCEG provides information on how the data is to be captured.
+The Data Classification and Encoding Guide (DCEG) provides information on how the data is to be captured.
 This should be as detailed and specific as necessary.
 The DCEG is likely to be used primarily by cartographers, editors, and data encoders, rather than application developers or OEMs, and should be written from that perspective.

 The DCEG includes the collection criteria for mapping real world objects to the conceptual objects of the dataset.

-Any organization performing data capture for the data product defined by the data product Specification shall provide references to any more detailed encoding guide used in addition to that indicated in the Product Specification for the capturing process.
+Any organization performing data capture for the data product defined by the Product Specification shall provide references to any more detailed encoding guide used in addition to that indicated in the Product Specification for the capturing process.

 IHO GI Registry

 Procedures for registration are explained in S-99.
-It is recommended that at least one member of the Project Team or Working Group should be a Submitting Organization.
+It is recommended that at least one member of the Project Team or Working Group should be registered as a Submitting Organization.
 Submitting organizations propose changes and additions to the contents of Registers.
 Submitting Organizations will normally represent a recognized body or stakeholder group (such as from government, industry, academia, and relevant user groups).
 Registered submitting organizations may submit proposals for consideration under any Domain in a Register.
 Stakeholders and any other interested parties who do not wish to enrol should submit proposals through an existing Submitting Organization.

-To harmonize with other Specifications, propose extensions to Registry items where possible, e.g., propose generalization or specialization of an existing element, or additional values in an enumeration or codelist type.
+To harmonize with other Product Specifications, propose extensions to Registry items where possible; for example propose generalization or specialization of an existing element, or additional values in an enumeration or codelist type.
 Restrictions of existing types can become new sub-types rather than changes to an already defined type; or it may suffice to define a constraint in the Product Specification.

 For detailed guidelines, see S-99 Annex A which describes conventions and guidelines for the content of the IHO GI Registry (draft under development).